rhjaf/lab/dpdk-programming.md

 ```
 The address `\x00\x11\x22\x33\x44\x66` is equal to `00:11:22:33:44:66`.

-Each application can has its own specific CLI arguments, in addition to EAL default parameters
+Each application can have its own specific CLI arguments (separated by '--' from EAL arguments).

 Finally, You can check this blog for more info: https://ibrahimshahzad.github.io/blog